 Page 2 and 3 in the Bach coloring book: Veit Bach, the great-great-grandfather of Johann Sebastian Bach was the first in the family who made music.

-Here is a real large drawing for you.
+Here is a real broad drawing for you.
 So you get a perfect feeling.
 Johann Sebastian Bach stands right in front of the Frauenkirche, which is "Our Lady's Church" in Dresden.
-In Dresden a really memorable music contest happened back then.
+In Dresden, a really memorable music contest happened back then.

-Page 10 and 11 of the coloring book: His brother took this booklet away from Johann Sebastian and never ever returned it.
+Page 10 and 11 of the coloring book: his brother took this copied booklet away from Johann Sebastian and never ever returned it.

 Page 12 and 13 of the Bach coloring book: After finishing school in Ohrdruf, Johann Sebastian and best friend forever George Erdmann hiked to Lueneburg in Northern Germany.